al2114/traverse-dir/README.md

 `keyword` is specified as a regex pattern

-An optional `-t` specifier may be provided to make use of multiple cores when running (e.g. `-t4` for 4 threads).
+An optional `-t` specifier may be provided to make use of multithreaded processing when running (e.g. `-t4` for 4 threads).
 This can speed up the routine if the directory structure is large.

 ### Output